Spirit1230/RandomForest/README.md

 # Random Forest

-A program designed to create a random forest for machine learning Takes data from a .csv file and uses it to create a decision tree
+A program that takes data from a .csv file to create a random forest.

+## .csv Layout
+~ First line of file contains headers
+~ last column contains the results for each entry